How to Succeed as a Non-Traditional Nursing Student

 Many serve different roles, like parents, employees, caregivers, etc. Because of the multiple responsibilities, institutions must recognize that things like course scheduling and office hours, among other things, must be configured with the adult student in mind.
 They must offer flexible scheduling options such as evening weekend classes, online courses, and accelerated programs.
 This allows them to balance all their different roles without feeling the pressure.

-Some Institutions have already incorporated technology in their curriculum to make it easier for students to communicate with professors, order transcripts, and pay tuition fees on their own schedule and in the comfort of their homes.
+Some institutions have already incorporated technology into their curriculum to make it easier for students to communicate with professors, order transcripts, and pay tuition fees on their schedule and in the comfort of their homes.

 Provide Flexible Approaches to Credentialing